Main Content

 • Organ meats, such as liver, kidneys, sweetbreads, and brains.

-• Game meats and any other meats in large amounts.
+• Any other meats in large amounts.

 • Anchovies, sardines, herring, mackerel, and scallops.